gohugoio/hugo/docs/content/templates/go-templates.md

 </nav>
 ```

+## Blocks

+Go 1.6 includes a new keyword, `block`, which provides templates with a nice way to share common code and override only the parts that need changing.

+This also provides a means for templates to inherit from other more generic templates by means of a base template.
+To find this base template, Hugo searches the same paths and file names as it does for [Ace templates](/templates/ace).
+For Go templates, simply suffix your files with `.html` rather than `.ace`.

 # Template example: Show only upcoming events

 Go allows you to do more than what's shown here.
 Using Hugo's